guevaracodina/MexicanBaseball/README.md

 _Influence of the baseball construction on the offensive performance in a professional baseball league_

-Juan Carlos Torres-Galván, Orlando Guarneros García, Francisco Oviedo-Tolentino Jaime Meade Collins, Edgar Guevara
+Juan Carlos Torres-Galván, Michelle Goodrick, Orlando Guarneros García, Francisco Oviedo-Tolentino, Edgar Guevara

 **Under Review**